Graduate Program Information

 GRADUATE CHORAL CONDUCTING COURSES

-The UNT Choral Program is comprised of nine university choirs.
+The UNT Choral Program is comprised of nine ensembles.
 Check the ensembles page for information about each choir.
 Check the performance calendar for upcoming choral concerts.

 UNT's graduate choral conducting program is one of America's premier programs.
 Led by Dr. Allen Hightower, director of choral studies, the program consists of practical and academic studies leading to the development of musical skills crucial to the success of the next generation of American choral conductors.